*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 Celestron’s nexstar 6SE is a more powerful variant of the 4SE with a slightly different optical design using Schmidt-Cassegrain optics as opposed to the maksutov-cassegrain found in the above telescope.

-Once again the 6SE uses a computerised mount that has a very large database of celestial objects it can point towards automatically.
+Once again the 6SE uses a computerized mount that has a very large database of celestial objects it can point towards automatically.
 It’ll also be useful in aligning the optics too which will make the whole set up process easier.

 As the 6SE is a bigger version of the 4SE the specs are also better, where Celestron provides an aperture of 150mm, a focal length of 1500mm which results in a focal ratio of f/10 for this device.